keyboard-dev/keyboard-local/README.md

 - **Private:** Keyboard doesn't have access to your API keys, it only has access to the GitHub Codespace.
 - **Secure Workflows:** Run code safely within your own controlled environment with human oriented approval workflows.
 - **Human Control:** You approve what code is executed, you also approve what data is sent is back to MCP clients like Claude.

-## Getting Started

-Keyboard is available to use today for free.
-If you want to use Keyboard see the [quickstart](https://docs.keyboard.dev/docs/quickstart) guide to get started quickly.

 ### Documentation